Junior (Albanian TV channel)

-Junior TV (or smiply Junior) is an Albanian private television network for kids and teenagers between the ages 10–18 years old.
+Junior (formerly known as Junior TV) is an Albanian private television network for kids and teenagers between the ages 10–18 years old.
 It was launched on April 20, 2005 by the TV platform DigitAlb.
 Junior TV is the second Albanian-language TV channel dedicated to kids after Bang Bang, and it is one of the most watched television channels by pre-teens and teenagers.